psolizrodriguez/Open_Source_Project/README.md

 #### D. Spell Checker In Action
 ![Spell Checker](http://i.imgur.com/RSYsh3q.png)

+As an example, you can see here we wanted to add the 1987 book by Stephen King titled Misery to our references manager.
+When we mispelled "mysery" the spell checker suggestion box identified that and suggested "misery" instead.

 ### 7. Applying Required Project Standards
 * **Reformatting**
 * **Applying Coding Standards**